MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/unityevents-and-animationevents.md

     ![Screenshot of the menu item trigger unity event string.](../../media/enhance-your-environment/unityevents/008-trigger-unity-event-string.png)

-    The final step here is to add the *name* of the UnityEvent node you want to trigger to the **On Click()** event.
+    The final step here is to add the UnityEvent node you want to trigger to the **On Click()** event.
 In a more complex script graph, you might have several to choose from, each with a different name; in our simple example, there's only one: *ShowClickMessage*.

     ![Screenshot of the UnityEvent node name added to the On Click event.](../../media/enhance-your-environment/unityevents/009-add-node-name-to-onclick.png)